Anxieties resurface as gunfire erupts on NYC subway

 But the seeming randomness of Tuesday’s attack “really invokes a lot of fear and worry,” he said, “because most people don’t consider themselves a target.”

-Some subway riders expressed concern while others shrugged it off as an everyday risk.

-Alexi Vizhnay considered boarding a ferry across the East River after work Tuesday but decided to take his chances on the subway.
-It was simply the most efficient way to get home to Queens.
+“There’s a lot of things that happen out of your control,” said Alexi Vizhnay, who considered boarding a ferry across the East River after work Tuesday but decided to take his chances on the quicker subway.

-“There’s a lot of things that happen out of your control,” he said.
 “As tragic as it is, all I can do is remind myself to be vigilant and be cautious.”

-By Wednesday morning, the station where the shot-up train pulled into had reopened and commuters were once again on their way.

-“You have to be more vigilant of your surroundings.
-But scared?
-No,” said Ana Marrero, who has taken the subway to work for 30 years.
-“You think of the tragedy and the people that were hurt, but you have no other choice and do what you have to do.”

-Associated Press journalists Jennifer Peltz, Jim Mustian, Michael R. Sisak, Seth Wenig and Joseph B. Frederick contributed to this report.
+Associated Press journalists Jennifer Peltz, Michael R. Sisak, Seth Wenig and Joseph B. Frederick contributed to this report.

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.